aciucaru/synth80s-rasp-pi/README.md

 MIT License

 #### Notice:
-Previously, this software was released under the GNU GPL License v3, since the [Display_Lib_RPI](https://github.com/gavinlyonsrepo/Display_Lib_RPI) library was also released under the same license.
+Previously, this software was released under the GNU GENERAL PUBLIC LICENSE v3, since the [Display_Lib_RPI](https://github.com/gavinlyonsrepo/Display_Lib_RPI) library was also released under the same license.
 Now it appears the the **Display_Lib_RPI** is relicensed under the more permissive MIT license, so I relicensed this code under the MIT license, since I am the only contributor to it.